 Rushdie constructs his story differently than your typical coming-of-age-via-trip-to-magical-realm fantasy and the people of Kahani mirror those from Haroun’s real life.
 This adds a dreamy quality and allows him to flesh out multiple characters at once.
 That the two worlds complement each other makes the return to the real world at the story’s close feel satisfying instead of like a cheap “and then they woke up” coda.
 Each character speaks in a unique, defined voice which enables a reader to more easily track characters between the two worlds.

-Overall: 4.4 This book was fun with lots of clever wordplay.
+Overall: 4.4 (out of 5.0) This book was fun with lots of clever wordplay.
 The shifts from wonderment to suspense are well-managed.
 It reads in a single sitting and is vivacious and fresh.

 *I wonder if the book is as bad as I remember or if I was too busy sulking over the professor’s teaching style.
 She liked to spout her highbrow/pretentious theory at the start of each book with a lecture to “think about this as you read” and despised counter-theories that attempted to make sense of the book as a whole instead of cherry-picked passages.